floraxinru/DataStory_global-abortion/README.md

 # DataStory_global-abortion

-#### In-progress: Phase 1 completed (find data, decide on scope, and write a pitch for the write-up for this project), Phase 2 by the end of June or early July
+#### In-progress: Preparation mostly completed (find data, decide on scope, and write a pitch for the write-up for this project), Phase 2 by the end of June or early July

 Data Storytelling and Data Visualization project:
 ### *How do anti-abortion laws and regulations recently passed in certain US states compare with those from other countries around the world?*